embulk/embulk-output-bigquery/README.md

 ##### append

-1. Load to temporary table.
+1. Load to temporary table (Create and WRITE_APPEND in parallel)
 2. Copy temporary table to destination table (or partition).
 (WRITE_APPEND)

 ##### append_direct